Jhgomez/GraalVmExamples/GraalPy/openai-maven/README.md

 }
  ```
 ### Using Python Packages That Use Native Extensions
-It was indicated in the requirements that a C compiler is needed, in my case I will show how to set up GCC in Windows either
+It was indicated in the requirements that a C compiler is needed, for example GCC, Cargo, etc, in my case I will show
-by using the WSL or , I did it on Windows 11 build 22631.4460.
+how to set up GCC in Windows either in Ubuntu through WSL or TODO(GCC compiler), I did it on Windows 11 build 22631.4460.

 #### Using WSL(Windows Subsystem for Linux)
 1. Install WSL.
 Checkout the [installation guide](https://learn.microsoft.com/en-us/windows/wsl/install).
 However, all the commands you may need
 are the bellow, alternatively you can download "Ubuntu" app from "Microsoft Store" and just run so Ubuntu WSL is installed on
-your computer, set up your user name and password from there.
+your computer, at installation you will be able to set up your user name and password, this is important.
+Uninstalling and
+reinstalling or installing is very straight forward and easy.

 ```bash
   wsl install # enables/set up all features necessary to run WSL